 Democrats value the positive contributions of everyone — parents, children, workers, and entrepreneurs—and among us, there are approximately 57 million people in the United States with disabilities.
-Since the passage of the historic Americans with Disabilities Act (ADA), led by many Democrats in Congress, disabled Americans have increased their full participation in our communities.
+Since the passage of the historic Americans with Disabilities Act (ADA), led by many Democrats in Congress, disabled Americans have been able to more fully participate in our communities.
 We have come a long way since the ADA’s enactment, but there is still more we can do.

-The Obama Administration has made significant investments in vocational rehabilitation services to help with access to job training, education and placement, and increased funding for the Individuals with Disabilities Education Act.
+The Obama Administration made significant investments in vocational rehabilitation services to help with access to job training, education and placement, and increased funding for the Individuals with Disabilities Education Act.
 However, the Trump administration and congressional Republicans are actively working to strip away the civil rights of disabled Americans by weakening enforcement of the ADA, decreasing inclusion in schools for those with disabilities, cutting independent living programs, and reducing job training and workforce accessibility programs.